jonathancchsu/stock-analysis/README.md

 **Using past data to backtest and Monte-Carlo method to simulate the different scenarios of FCN.**
 ### Class Designs
  - Stock class:
-   - Fetches the historical aggregated return prices given a ticker
+   - Fetches the historical prices given a ticker
    - Functions:
      - Stock('ticker')
      - calculate_aggre_returns(start_date, end_date)